JacobRThompson/UnityMeanCurvature/README.md

- ## A Regime for Approximating IsoPotential Surfaces By Examining the Mean Curvature of Meshes Generated Using the Marching-Cubes Algorithm
+ ## A Regime for Approximating Isopotential Surfaces By Examining the Mean Curvature of Meshes Generated Using the Marching-Cubes Algorithm

 The Unity project used to write a paper of the same name for completion of a bachelor of mathematics.
 The paper can be found